Comprehensive language-image pre-training for 3D medical image understanding: Extended methods and ablations

+Tokenising radiology reports results in token sequences of substantial lengths, with the average \findings section of \ctrate being 243 tokens long when using the tokeniser of \bert \footnote{This is in stark contrast to \citet{zhang2022contrastive} or \citet{radford2021learning}, which use a maximum sequence length of 77 tokens.
+These works either sample a single sentence from the paired text or use datasets containing single-sentence captions.} (\cref{fig:long_report_domain_shift}).
+Consequently, training with long-form reports would inadvertently lead to a distribution shift when testing zero-shot classification with short-form prompts such as ``\{abnormality\} present''.
+Moreover, medical zero-shot classification is typically performed through negated statements (``No \{abnormality\} present.''), which may be a problem due to such statements being very sparse during training.

+To account for this, we introduce two ways of conducting zero-shot classification: `native' and `short' (\cref{apx:development:eval_tasks_and_metrics}).
+The overall shift between these two zero-shot prompting schemes is presented in \cref{tab:language_ablations}, showing a 10-pp AUROC and AUPRC gap between them for our default CLIP configuration.
+The difference in performance between evaluation styles reveals that zero-shot classification in medical \acp{VLE} may be highly sensitive to linguistic formulation, with short diagnostic phrases (often not seen during training) yielding weaker alignment than native report-style embeddings.

+To minimise the distribution shift and reduce overfitting to the structure of long text reports, we introduce a \sentenceshuffle transform, which randomly shuffles sentences in the reports, substantially improving both retrieval and classification performance (\cref{apx:fig:sentence_shuffle}).
+Additionally, we introduce a \shortsentence augmentation that replaces long-form reports with a shortened version.
+These shortened reports were created using GPT-4o with instructions to reduce verbosity to a minimum (\cref{apx:report_preprocessing,apx:fig:sentence_shortening}).
+Combining \sentenceshuffle with the \shortsentence augmentations yielded further improvements in retrieval and classification (\cref{tab:language_ablations}).
+In particular, the addition of the \shortsentence transform increases our short zero-shot classification performance considerably, reducing the gap between our `native' and `short' zero-shot classification settings (\cref{apx:development:eval_tasks_and_metrics}).

-Aside from investigating text augmentations, we evaluate the influence of training with \textit{impressions} or \textit{findings and impressions}, as well as training with a 'better' translation of the original Turkish reports to English, aimed at improving clinical lingo.
-Results are visualised in \cref{tab:apx:sentence_shuffle_findings_impressions}, highlighting that \textit{findings and impressions} are better than only \textit{impressions}; however, using only the \findings is superior to both.
-Moreover, results show that the newer translation does not positively affect performance.
+Aside from investigating text augmentations, we evaluate the influence of training with \textit{Impressions} or \textit{Findings + Impressions}, as well as training with a translation of the original Turkish reports to English using modern methods that might reflect clinical terminology more accurately.
+Results are visualised in \cref{tab:apx:sentence_shuffle_findings_impressions}, highlighting that \textit{Findings + Impressions} is better than only \textit{Impressions}; however, using only the \findings is superior to both.
+The results also show that the newer translation does not positively affect performance, hence we do not use the original translation for the report-to-image alignment objective \footnote{Our translations were still used to create the clinical subsections.}.